 Go online to a store site that sells specifically to the Amish; they usually carry really well-made items.

 If all else fails use the rubber coated metal wire chip bag clips.
 They're a bit more expensive than regular clothes pins but they're sturdy and will last forever.
-You can find them at a good price at dollar stores and often at Big Lots.

 I found Lola 850 heavy duty wooden clothespins with 7 coil rust-resistant springs on Amazon, 50 pins per pack.
 They were out of stock at the moment, but it says they are on order.
 Lola is a common brand and can probably be found in Home Depot & similar stores, which would avoid shipping fees.
 Also, Amazon listed it as a "6-pack" for $11.77, which leads me to believe they only sell multiple packs, so this might not be good for you unless you don't mind buying 300 clothespins at once.
 It is eligible for Amazon Prime, in which case shipping is free.

 I have found that if there is anything you need and a good hardware store doesn't have it they will usually order it.
 Here I find clothes pins at Big Lots, Freds, and Dollar General.
 Good Luck

 PS - Here's a photo of what I am talking about:

 I got mine at ACE Hardware a few years back but don't know if they have them or not now.
 Check their web site.

 Try Ace Hardware store or web site.

 Thanks everyone!
 Although I prefer wood clothespins, I like the look of the clothespins posted by Deeli.
 And I like the suggestions of trying an online shop that sells to the Amish, and asking my hardware store to order them.